Is there a difference in requirements between goods and services and building and construction/roads and bridges?

 Prequalification is only required for building and construction/roads and bridges consultants and contractors (not for goods and services).
 Refer to the Treasurer's Instructions 1215 and 1216 for further details.

 |- Project Management||- Residential|

 |- Heritage Conservation Planning||Mechanical Services|

 |Project Services:||Fire Services|

 What is a Procurement Review Committee and when must a Review Committee be used?

 Each agency is required to establish a Procurement Review Committee for the purpose of reviewing the evaluations of all goods and services, building and construction, and roads and bridges procurement valued at $100 000 or more (excluding GST).
 This includes processes that result from an exemption or following approval to procure by way of a direct/limited submission sourcing procurement process (Treasurer's Instructions 1114, 1127, 1217 and 1231).

-The purpose of the review is to ensure that procurement undertaken by an agency is in accordance with the Government's procurement policies and principles including, where appropriate, the Free Trade Agreements Guideline and the Government's Procurement Practices Manuals.
+The purpose of the review is to ensure that procurement undertaken by an agency is in accordance with the Government's procurement policies and principles including, where appropriate, the International Procurement Obligations publication and the Government's Procurement Practices Manuals.